Yogesh01000100/Yogesh01000100/README.md

-# Hello, I'm D.Yogesh! 👋
+# Hello, I'm D Yogesh! 👋

 <!-- Consider adding a personal statement or a short introduction about yourself here. -->

-As a full-stack developer, I specialize in creating scalable web apps with a focus on user experience.
+As a full-stack developer, I create scalable web apps focusing on user experience.
 I'm deeply engaged with Web3's potential, working on blockchain and smart contract development to build secure, user-empowering DApps.

 ## 📈 GitHub Stats